 When conducting progress monitoring with an Acadience Reading measure, the same administration and scoring procedures that are used for benchmark assessment are followed.

 Unlike the benchmark assessment materials, which are arranged by grade, the progress monitoring materials are arranged by skill and measure.

-A Progress Monitoring Scoring Booklet contains 20 alternate scoring forms for a measure, as well as a cover sheet on which the scores may be recorded and graphed.
-Progress Monitoring Scoring Booklets are available for:
+Twenty (20) alternate forms for each of the following measures are available: